OHBA-analysis/osl-dynamics/doc/development.rst

 Development
 ===========

-If you want to request new features or if you’re confident that you have found a bug, please create a new issue on the `GitHub issues <https://github.com/OHBA-analysis/osl-dynamics/issues>`_ page.
+If you want to request new features or if you're confident that you have found a bug, please create a new issue on the `GitHub issues <https://github.com/OHBA-analysis/osl-dynamics/issues>`_ page.

 Current Status
 --------------
 This package is under active development.
 Some of the models and analysis functions are still a work in progress.
 The completed models (i.e. those without outstanding development plans) are:

+- Hidden Markov Model (HMM).
 - Dynamic Network Modes (DyNeMo).
 - Single-dynamic Adversarial Generator Encoder (SAGE).

-The remaining models are still a work in progress, we summarise their status below:

-- Hidden Markov Model (HMM).

-    - The core model has been written.
-    - Improvements in parameter intialisation and removal of the C library is planned.

 - State Dynamic Network Modelling (State-DyNeMo).